 It is entirely possible that rather than being a burden, once the capital is repaid, ownership of these sites could be a real bonus for future generations.

 There are many organisations operating in this market and it is likely that the involvement of councils will only have a minor impact on prices.
 We have set minimum yield criteria and if prices increased that made it impossible to meet that criteria we would not consider a purchase.

 Yes, Torbay Council has the expertise to determine whether opportunities meet its financial and strategic criteria.
-We have a committee of members that considers every proposal brought forward and determines whether an opportunity should be pursued.
+The Cabinet (comprising elected members) considers every proposal brought forward and determines whether an opportunity should be pursued.
 We get external expert advice to consider financial returns to the Council, the structural suitability of the property and the security offered by its tenants.
 The Council takes all of these into account in making a final decision to invest in any specific property.
 Where such advice casts doubt on a potential purchase the Council will not pursue its interest, as indeed has happened on a number of occasions.

 - How the council works

 - Brixham Town Council

 - 0-19yrs Integrated Commissioning Project